shajhu/HW2-Repository2/README.md

 * The API key setup process was straightforward once understood
 * The primary learning point was that environment variables require restarting the terminal
 * This approach improves security and keeps sensitive information out of the codebase
+---

+## Version 1 Summary

+### What was built
+- A working Python application (`app.py`)
+- OpenAI API integration using a structured prompt
+- Consistent, section-based output

+### Observations
+- Output is clear and well-structured
+- Tone is appropriate for the intended audience
+- Some phrasing is generic and could be more personalized

+---

+## Revision History

+- Setup:
+  - Created project structure and virtual environment
+  - Installed OpenAI package and configured API access

+- Version 1:
+  - Built initial LLM workflow prototype
+  - Verified successful output generation

+- QC Updates:
+  - Removed hardcoded API key
+  - Implemented environment variable usage
+  - Improved formatting and reproducibility

+- Environment Event:
+  - Computer crash occurred during file transfer to Repository2
+  - Project was reopened and revalidated before continuing